muxup/muxup-site/pages/building-32-bit-risc-v-sysroots-and-images-with-yocto.md

 straightforward](/pages/2026q2/bootable-qemu-image-menagerie-with-rootless-debootstrap.md).
 But we don't have the luxury of a precompiled distribution for 32-bit RISC-V and so we'll lean on [Yocto](https://www.yoctoproject.org/) to produce the needed sysroot by building from source.
-I cover three cases: 1) building a sysroot for cross-compiling projects like LLVM, 2) doing the same but in a way that requires fewer build steps, 3) building an image approximating my debootstrap image recipes.
+I cover three cases:

+1. building a sysroot for cross-compiling projects like LLVM
+2. doing the same but in a way that requires fewer build steps
+3. building an image approximating my debootstrap image recipes.

 In this article I use release 6.0 ('Wrynose') and the `bitbake-setup` helper tool.